 Reflux (a condition where baby’s stomach acids creep up into the esophagus) can cause pain and impede interest in eating.
 If this is chronic, your baby may associate pain with eating and develop a pattern of disinterest.

-Food allergies or intolerances such as esophageal esophagitis, (EoE), oral allergy syndrome (OAS) or a food allergy (milk, egg, wheat, etc) can cause pain, discomfort and reduce food intake.
+Food allergies or intolerances such as esophageal esophagitis, (EoE), oral allergy syndrome (OAS) or a food allergy to one of the Big 8 (ie, milk, egg, wheat, etc) can cause pain, discomfort and reduce food intake.

 An acute illness like a cold can turn any baby off from eating.
-Most babies will resume eating when the illness passes.
+However, most babies will resume eating when the illness passes.

-Negative Feeding Practices
+#4: You May be Using Negative Feeding Practices

 Feeding should always be a positive experience, for any child, at any age.
 When it’s not positive, young children can make negative associations with eating.

 For example, if your child is eating with a baby-led weaning approach and is gagging frequently, this could be negative for him.
 The same goes for spoon-feeding your baby.

 While most babies will recover from minor incidents like gagging, some babies who are more sensitive to their environment, transitions and changes, or a have a sensitive temperament may imprint these negative experiences.

-Your Baby is a Late Bloomer
+#5: Your Baby is a Late Bloomer

 Babies are unique and have individual characteristics, but they all follow along a developmental scheme.
 Tackling the different stages of development happens at different times and reflects what we call developmental readiness.

 We have stages of readiness for solids, which is a guideline to help you know when your child is ready to take the next step.

 It’s important to watch for the signs.
 (Read more about those here.)

 No matter how much we practiced our reading skills, they weren’t early readers.
 They learned on their own time table.

 Some children are poorly coordinated in their ability to chew and manipulate food in the mouth.
 They need more practice.
 Some find textures offensive and need more time and experience with them to warm up.

 One thing you can do is plop a spoonful of puree on the highchair or a spoonful of chopped food and just let your baby mess around with it.

 In most cases, your baby will sort things out on his own, provided you offer regular, balanced meals and snacks, have a positive feeding environment, and stay relaxed.